cosmicjs/unft-marketplace/README.md

 ## uNFT Marketplace

 The uNFT Marketplace is a template that you can use to start your own digital art marketplace.
 Download for free.
-Note: You will need to install the [App Template](https://www.cosmicjs.com/apps/unft-marketplace) to display demo content.

 ![Cosmic uNFT](https://user-images.githubusercontent.com/1950722/178328933-c6f0008f-a188-4678-9420-404dd1f02871.gif)